sanctuarycomputer/style/README.md

 ## Composability with Tailwind

-As of recent, we adopted a utility-first CSS framework called [Tailwind](https://tailwindcss.com/) to help us compose and scafold our style classes in a functional way.
+As of recent, we adopted a utility-first CSS framework called [Tailwind](https://tailwindcss.com/) to help us compose and standardize our utility classes.
 Tailwind is bundled with many utility classes like: `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white`.
 These utility classes can be used to build any design directly in our mark up.
-To demonstrate the advantages of using Tailwind, lets compare the two approaches of **Using Tailwind** to writing **Pure semantic CSS**
+To demonstrate the advantages of using Tailwind, lets compare the two approaches of **Using Tailwind** to writing **Pure CSS**

 <br>